GDPR Privacy Notice

-When you invest or otherwise interact with us, we collect information about you which constitutes personal data under the GDPR.
+When you invest or otherwise interact with us, we collect information about you which constitutes personal data under the Data Protection Laws.
 This Privacy Notice explains how we collect, use, share and protect your personal data.
 Please read this Privacy Notice carefully to understand what we do with your personal data.
 We may amend this Privacy Notice from time to time and if we make any material changes, we will make the updated Privacy Notice available to you.
 The date at the top of this Privacy Notice indicates from when this Policy Notice applies.

 Whose personal data do we collect?

 We collect personal data about individuals who may be current, prospective, and former (i) marketing agents, (ii) representatives, directors, officers, authorised signatories, employees, agents and ultimate beneficial owners of entity intermediaries, and institutional investors, and (iii) directors and employees of Polunin entities (collectively “you”)

 What kind of personal data do we collect about you?

 We collect from you personal data such as your name, data of birth, residential address, passport details, Identity document details, proof of residential address, bank account details, details of your investments, transaction information, country of residence for

 tax purposes, as well as any other information we ask you to provide as part of our (i) service provider on-boarding process, (ii) client on-boarding process, or (iii) human resources and compliance requirements.

 Some of the information we collect about you may include special categories of personal data (such as information about health or racial or ethnic origin).
 We will usually seek separate permission from you or them in writing to process these special categories of personal data.

 How do we collect your personal data?